Saturday, September 28, 2024

 While Carmen Miranda grew up in Brazil and was fully immersed in Brazilian culture, there are those who would debate whether she was Latina or not.
 While some use the term "Latino" to refer to anyone from Latin America, there are those who use the term to refer only to those of Indigenous descent.
 If one uses the term "Latino" to refer to anyone from a Latin country, regardless of ethnicity, then Carmen Miranda would most certainly be a Latina.
 If one uses the term "Latino" to refer only to those of Indigenous descent, then Carmen Miranda, as a European born woman of Portuguese descent, would not be a Latina.

 In addition to individuals confusing the terms "Hispanic" and "Latino," much of the confusion may be due to Carmen Miranda's career itself.
 She not only played Brazilians, but in Week-End in Havana (1941) she even played a Cuban.
-In most of her roles Carmen Miranda her character's nationality might be unclear beyond that they were supposed to be some sort of Latin American.
+In most of her roles Carmen Miranda her character's nationality might be unclear beyond that the roles were supposed to be some sort of Latin American.
 Her performances were often a mishmash of Latin cultures, from Argentina to Cuba to Mexico.
 Of course, failing to recognize the distinctions between various Latin cultures was par for the course for Hollywood during its Golden Age, and actresses of Latin American descent could often find themselves playing a variety of Latin American ethnicities.
 Estelita Rodriguez was a Cuban born in Cuba, but over the years she played everything from Cubans to Mexicans.

 As to why it is important to realize that Carmen Miranda was Lusitanic and not Hispanic, it seems to me that, at least in the United States, the Portuguese are an under-recognized ethnicity.
 In fact, to this day Carmen Miranda may be the most famous person of Portuguese descent in the U.S..
 Labelling her as "Hispanic" when she was actually a Brazilian born in Portugal who was thoroughly immersed in Brazilian culture, erases her actual identity to a degree.
 I have no doubt that many of Portuguese descent take great pride in Carmen Miranda, and they deserve to have her recognized as one of them, not something she was not and never had been.